gifitsp/taf/README.md

 ## Before Compilation
 * Check your hardware to make sure that AVX2 or AVX512F is supported.
 * A C++17 compiler is needed.
-* TBB libs located in taf/libs/tbb/bin/
+* TBB libs and binary located in taf/libs/tbb/bin/

 ## Compilation
 **Windows**